iterative/dvc.org/content/docs/user-guide/data-management/index.md

   from storage and maximizes [space efficiency].
 - DVC backs up, restores, and [synchronizes] everything with a few fast operations that do not change.
-- You get an authored project history that ban be traced and audited.
+- You get an authored history of data changes that can be traced and audited.
 - Use a consistent interface to access data anywhere (via [CLI], [API], [IDE], or [web]).
 - Enable advanced features such as [data registries], [ML pipelines], [CI/CD for